11avnishkumar/cpp/Notes.md

 **Doubly Linked List**
 * Doubly Linked List contains two pointer unlike singly linked list.
 * previous pointer is used to hold the address of the previous Node and Next pointer is used to hold the address of the Next Node.
+* In doubley Linked List we can move forward as well as backward this is the advantage in doubley linked list over singley linked list.
+> Operations on Doubley Linked List

+* We can perform all the operations that we can perform on singley linked list.

 **Circular Linked List**
 * In circular Linked List the the last Node of Linear linked list or singley linked list contains the address of the first Node instead of NULL and it form a circular shape.
   * Advantages of Circular Linked List.
     * Backward Traversing, which is not possible in singley Linked List.

+>Operations of Circular Linked List
+* Insertion
+  * Insertion takes O(1) time only if the node is inserted after the Head Node that is on position first and after that it takes O(n) time.
+  * Insertion in circular linked list at the 0th position that is before first Node need to modify the last node as well and it not need to modify the head Node it is up to us whether we want to modify the head Node or not generally we prefer to leave the head Node unchanged.
 ## Matrices

 What is Matrices?